inikep/lizard/doc/lz5_Block_format.md

 The correctness of the decompressor should not depend on implementation details of the compressor, and vice versa.

-[LZ5 Frame format]: lz5_Frame_format.md
+[Lizard Frame format]: lz5_Frame_format.md

 Division into blocks
 --------------------

 The input data is divided into blocks of maximum size LIZARD_BLOCK_SIZE (which is 128 KB).
 The subsequent blocks use the same sliding window and are dependent on previous blocks.
-Our impementation of LZ5 compressor divides input data into blocks of size of LIZARD_BLOCK_SIZE except the last one which usually will be smaller.
+Our impementation of Lizard compressor divides input data into blocks of size of LIZARD_BLOCK_SIZE except the last one which usually will be smaller.
 The output data is a single byte 'Compression_Level' and one or more blocks in the format described below.